andthearchitect/aws-lambda-java-runtime/README.md

 * Json Marshalling
 * Context support

 Since this is a currently just a POC, only Request/Response style lambda invocations are currently supported.
-Request/Response style invocation what you typically find in a serveries application.
+Request/Response style invocation what you typically find in a serverless application.
 Alternatively Lambda can be invoked using streaming invocation for example, when invoked by Kinesis, or other services.
 Streaming invocation is not currently supported in this runtime.

-Only Handlers which take a simple Object as their input parameter are currently supported.
-The official runtime supports a multitude of overloaded functions and does some POJO marshalling of Json.
-For the sake of time, this project only supports a simple object.
-Adding support for overloads, especially the Context parameter is fairly trivial and may be added later.
+Currently only Handlers which take a simple Object as their input parameter are supported.
+The official AWS runtime supports a multitude of overloaded functions and does some POJO marshalling of Json using Jackson.
+To keep the scope simple for POC purposes and the limitte the need for 3rd party libraries ie. Jackson, this project only supports Handlers which accept a single object parameter.
+Adding support for overloads, especially the Context parameter is fairly trivial and will be added later.

 ### Building the Runtime